-The DSL's role is to take lead responsibility for safeguarding and child protection matters in the School and online safety.
+The DSL's role is to take lead responsibility for safeguarding and child protection matters in the School.
 The DSL's responsibility is to maintain an overview of safeguarding within the School, to open channels of communication with local statutory agencies, support staff in carrying out their safeguarding duties and to monitor the effectiveness of the School's policies and procedures in practice.
 The DSL works with the governors to review and update the School's safeguarding policy.
 Where a pupil leaves the School, the DSL will also ensure their child protection file is transferred to the new school (separately from the main pupil file) as soon as possible.
 The DSL will ensure secure transit and obtain confirmation of receipt.
-In addition to the child protection file, the designated safeguarding lead should also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
-For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.

 The DSL regularly reviews the School's and their own practices and concerns about welfare and safeguarding matters.
 This includes the personal and professional duty of all staff to report welfare and safeguarding concerns to the DSL, or in the absence of action, directly to local children's services.

-The DSL or DDSL will always be available to discuss safeguarding concerns.
 During term time, the DSL and/ or DDSL will always be available (during school hours) for staff in the School to discuss any safeguarding concerns.
-For out of hours/out of term activities, the School's arrangements are that contact may be made via email dsl@standrews.woking.sch.uk or by telephoning 01483 760943 and asking for the DSL.
+For out of hours/out of term activities, the School's arrangements are that contact may be made via email dsl@st-andrews.woking.sch.uk or by telephoning 01483 760943 and asking for the DSL.
 The mobile number of the DDSL is known to all staff.